Xiddler/PORTABLE_ENV/cheat/dot_cheat_hard/about.md

 Opened 2022-01-22

+# INTRO

-This is a cheat for things about computers that I want to keep
+This is a cheat for things about computers that I want to keep Mainly it is simple high-level concepts that are sometimes missed in the thicket of programming Computer concepts in plain English

 # What is a Virtual Machine
 A VM is an isolated Operating System hosted on a base OS